 The Latest: Prosecutor: Cosby accusers tell similar stories

-He is charged with sexually assaulting one woman in 2004, but prosecutors are... .
-Bill Cosby, center, arrives for a pretrial hearing in his sexual assault case at the Montgomery County Courthouse in Norristown, Pa., Wednesday, Dec.
+Bill Cosby arrives for a pretrial hearing in his sexual assault case at the Montgomery County Courthouse in Norristown, Pa., Wednesday, Dec.
 14, 2016.
+He is charged with sexually assaulting one woman in 2004, but prosecutors are hoping to call 13 other accusers to testify at his spring trial.

 Add your comments below